-Since 2004 he has been with the Bill & Melinda Gates Foundation in Seattle WA, first as Senior Advisor on HIV Vaccines and currently as Senior Advisor, Vaccines.
+From 2004 to 2014 he was with the Bill & Melinda Gates Foundation in Seattle WA, first as Senior Advisor on HIV Vaccines and subsequently as Senior Advisor on Global Health (Vaccines.)

 From 2012 Dr. Esparza is also an adjunct Professor of Medicine at the Institute of Human Virology of the University of Maryland in Baltimore.

 Dr. Esparza received his MD degree in his native country of Venezuela (1968) and a PhD in Virology and Cell Biology (1974) from Baylor College of Medicine in Houston.

 From 1974 to 1986 he worked at the Venezuelan Institute of Scientific Research, one of the most important research institutions in Latin America, where he became Professor of Virology and Chair of the Center for Microbiology and Cell Biology.
 He published seminal work in the field of rotaviruses, combining basic science with epidemiology and clinical work.